zond/god/web/README.md

 web
 ===

-The administrative/demo web interface for Go Database.
+The administrative/demo web interface for god.